nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 3. Open the <a target="_blank" href="http://localhost:9990/">wildfly management console</a> (at `http://<your-host>:9990`).
     - Select the “Deployments” tab
     - Add the .war files using the “Add” button (Choose Upload a new deployment or select Replace when the file already exists)
+{{% notice note %}}
+Alternatively one may deploy .war files using JBoss Command Line Interface Console.
+{{% /notice %}}

-4. Configure weasis-pacs-connector (This step is optional if you just want to keep the default configuration).
+4. Configure weasis-pacs-connector (This step is optional if you just want to keep the default configuration).<br>
 The default configuration is stored in two files inside weasis-pacs-connector.war.
 To override the default configuration:
     - Download the current <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/etc/dcm4chee-arc/weasis-pacs-connector.properties" download>weasis-pacs-connector.properties</a> and <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/etc/dcm4chee-arc/dicom-dcm4chee-arc.properties" download>dicom-dcm4chee-arc.properties</a> (configuration of the dcm4chee archive)
     - Edit the configuration as needed.
 For example, dcm4chee may be running on a different computer than Weasis, or the AE Title of dcm4chee may have been changed.
 If so, edit `weasis-pacs-connector.properties` or `dicom-dcm4chee-arc.properties` (Change pacs.host, pacs.port, and pacs.aet).
-    - Copy `weasis-pacs-connector.properties` and `dicom-dcm4chee-arc.properties` into wildfly/standalone/configuration.
-With the docker installation use the docker copy command: docker cp ...
+    - Copy `weasis-pacs-connector.properties` and `dicom-dcm4chee-arc.properties` into $WILDFLY_HOME/standalone/configuration (where $WILDFLY_HOME is the path of the running Wildfly).<br>
+    With the docker installation use the docker copy command ($ docker cp ...)
 {{% notice tip %}}
-Instead of copying the files into wildfly/standalone/configuration, JBoss Command Line Interface Console can be used to override files in the war.
+Instead of copying the files into $WILDFLY_HOME/standalone/configuration, JBoss Command Line Interface Console can be used to override files in the war.
 Add the two configuration files with the deployment-overlay command:<br>
 {{% /notice %}}
 {{< highlight bash >}}
 deployment-overlay add --name=dcm4chee-arc --deployments=weasis-pacs-connector.war --content=WEB-INF/classes/weasis-connector-default.properties=/tmp/weasis-pacs-connector.properties,WEB-INF/classes/dicom-dcm4chee-arc.properties=/tmp/dicom-dcm4chee-arc.properties --redeploy-affected
 {{< /highlight >}}
     - For applying the new configuration, from the management console "Disable" weasis-pacs-connector.war and then "Enable"

-5. To activate Weasis in dcm4chee-arc-light user interface (required 5.10.2 or superior), you need need to changes two attributes in the configuration
+5. To activate Weasis in dcm4chee-arc-light user interface (see the <a target="_blank" href="https://github.com/dcm4che/dcm4chee-arc-light/wiki/Weasis-Viewer-Integration">matrix of the required versions</a>, you need need to changes two attributes in the configuration
     - Go to the <a target="_blank" href="http://localhost:8080/dcm4chee-arc/ui2/#/device/edit/dcm4chee-arc/dcmArchiveDevice/properties.dcmArchiveDevice">configuration</a>
         or from Configuration > Devices > dcm4chee-arc > Extensions > Archive Device
         And fill up the following properties (add `&cdb` if weasis.war has not been deployed) :